DanRuta/xVA-Synth/README.md

 A large number of models have been trained for this app.
 They are publicly hosted on the nexus.com website, on the game page respective to the game the voice belongs to.

-Some of these voices share the same model, due to having the same voice actor, across games.
-Some voices were trained together for the majority of iterations, and only fine-tuned at the end, independently.

 ## Future Plans

 Future plans are currently to continue training models for more voices, with plenty more remaining.

-### Games

-Models are being trained for the following games:

-- The Elder Scrolls V: Skyrim
-- The Elder Scrolls IV: Oblivion
-- The Elder Scrolls III: Morrowind
-- Fallout 4
-- Fallout New Vegas
-- Fallout 3
-- Starfield

-Time/interest/data permitting, other games/categories may be explored.